RVYA/minimal-training/tictactoe_package/README.md

 # tictactoe_package

-A minimal package that brings Tic-Tac-Toe Game as an Widget.
+A minimal package that brings Tic-Tac-Toe Game as a Widget.
 (For Flutter)

 # A few screenshots;